 - August 27, 2008, the "NASA Moon Landing" episode, shows Jamie and Adam power walking to one of the tests.

-- Doctor Who: After defeating his first alien adversary in the Christmas special, the Tenth Doctor's Power Walk is coupled with the dialogue - "No second chances.
+- Doctor Who: After defeating his first alien adversary in the Christmas special, the Tenth Doctor's Power Walk is coupled with the dialogue — in classic Western-showdown form — "No second chances.
 I'm that sort of a man."

 - With a satsuma.